runtimejs/runtime/docs/code-style-exceptions.md

 ## Using 'dangling' underscores

 You *can* use 'dangling' underscores to denote a private member on an object or class.
-Some APIs were written before this style was adopted which use underscores for private members and probably won't be changed for compatability.
+Some APIs were written before this style was adopted which use underscores for private members and probably won't be changed for compatibility.
 However, for any new APIs, it'd be preferred to use a [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) instead, like:

 ```js